SEB-9-BH/first-react-lesson/getting-started-with-react/README.md

 )
 ```

-In our `index.html`, Vite established a `<div>` with an id of `"root"`.
+In our `index.html`, Vite created a `<div>` with an id of `"root"`.
 This HTML element is important because it establishes the root of our React application, as shown in this line:

 ```jsx
 ReactDOM.createRoot(document.getElementById('root'))
 ```

 Passing the DOM element to `ReactDOM.createRoot()` means that React will create a `root` for this DOM element.
-React calls this a root DOM node because React DOM will manage everything inside it.
+React calls this a "root DOM node" because React DOM will manage everything inside it.
 Our app will exist inside this element, and nothing but React should interact with anything inside it.

 The element we designate as the root has methods such as `render()`, which allow us to display rendered React content.
 This means we can pass React components to `root.render()` like so: